nogibjj/Project_4_Pragya/README.md

 # Project_4_Pragya
-# Continuous Delivery of FastAPI Data Engineering API on AWS
+# Create a microservice using FastAPI Data Engineering API

 The objective of this project is to create a microservice using FastAPI and deploy it on AWS.
 Building a CRUD application using FastAPI.